NourDoueidy/holbertonschool-tools/README.md

-This is my first project as a Holberton school student
+This is my first project as a Holberton school student.